John Wayne in Utah

 John Wayne made "In Old Oklahoma" (aka "War of the Wildcats") near Kanab, Utah.

 In Old Oklahoma (aka War of the Wildcats, here with his old buddy Grant Withers) was in production on Utah locations between June 28 and September 4, 1943.
-The movie was headquartered in Kanab.
+The John Wayne western was headquartered in Kanab.
 The plot deals with oil drilling and Republic was able to construct a set where oil fields still existed, near the small town of Virgin, in the scenic area of Washington County.
 A trail winds down from Kanab into the Kanab Canyon, off Highway 89.
 The dirt road leads five miles to the Paria Canyon, one of the most most beautiful of western locations.

 The train scenes of "War of the Wildcats" with John Wayne were shot at the Union City Pacific train depot, west of Cedar City.